-- Promote resilience and motivation to achieve your goals and aspirations.
+- Resilience and motivation to achieve your goals.

 The duration of the course is 54 weeks in total.
-It comprises of four hours classroom delivery per week, over 46 weeks.
+It comprises of four hours of classroom delivery per week, over 46 weeks.
 It has a minimum of three placement observations.
-It also has an individual tutorial and one to one support totalling no more than 24 hours over the course of the programme.
+It also has tutorials and one to one support totalling no more than 24 hours over the course.

 Expectations and support

 - You'll need to source your own placements.

-- You'll go to your placement one full day or, two half days.
-It's term time negotiable between you and your placement.
+- You'll go to your placement one full day or two half days.
+This is term time negotiable between you and your placement.

 - You'll create a portfolio of evidence over the duration of your course.
-This will be to evidence your knowledge
+This will be to show your knowledge.

-- Your portfolio of evidence will include a minimum of three observations.
-This will be carried out by your class tutor.
+- Your portfolio will include a minimum of three observations.
+These will be carried out by your class tutor.

-- You'll be expected to complete reflective accounts of your learning.
-It should include the impact this has had on you personally and professionally.
+- You'll need to complete reflective accounts of your learning.
+These should include the impact the learning has had on you personally and in your profession.

 - You can expect a minimum of four progress reviews over the duration of your course.
-This will be with your tutor to discuss your progress and future learning
+These will be with your tutor, to discuss your progress and future learning.

-- In class support will be achieved through activities, discussions, and tutor feedback
+- In class support will be done through activities, discussions and tutor feedback.

-- You'll also receive class materials via Teams for Education. you'll also get a textbook to support your learning
+- You'll receive class materials via Teams for Education.
+You'll also get a textbook to support your learning.

-- Assignment briefs will be used to give further guidance via Teams for Education
+- Assignment briefs will be used to give further guidance via Teams.

 - General group discussions will take place via Teams.

 What do you need?

-- A mobile phone, tablet, laptop, or computer (with a webcam and sound) with internet. this will be to access any agreed online/tutorial sessions (desirable).
-Alternative arrangements will be made available if you don't have access to this equipment.
+- A mobile phone, tablet, laptop or computer (with a webcam and sound) with internet access.
+This will be to access any online and tutorial sessions (desirable).
+Other arrangements will be made if you don't have access to this equipment.